-We know that a movement against injustice is best led by those most pointedly affected by an issue, so this scholarship is our way of standing in solidarity with migrant campaigners so that it is financially accessible to anyone with a passion for the issues.
-The scholarship is available to refugees, asylum seekers and migrants campaigning on any issue in the UK.
+We know that a movement against injustice is best led by those most pointedly affected by an issue, so this scholarship is our way of standing in solidarity with refugee and asylum seeking campaigners so that it is financially accessible to anyone with a passion for the issues.
+The scholarship is available to refugees and asylum seekers campaigning on any issue in the UK.

-Check out some of the amazing bootcampers who came on the Mailchimp Scholarship previously:
+Check out some of the amazing Bootcampers who have come to Bootcamp previously:

 Joan (Bootcamp 6)